AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 What AI Cannot Handle (And Where to Draw the Line)

-To be direct with you: AI answering services have clear limits in a dental context.
+AI answering services have clear limits in a dental context, and knowing them prevents problems.

-The smart setup handles 75-80% of calls automatically and routes the rest immediately to a human.
-Your front desk stops fielding appointment confirmations and basic FAQs all day, and starts spending time on the calls that actually require them.
+The well-configured setup handles 75% to 80% of calls automatically and routes the rest immediately to a human.
+Your front desk stops fielding appointment confirmations and basic FAQs all day and starts spending time on the calls that actually require them.

 Frequently Asked Questions